arvigeus/AZ-204/Topics/Functions.md

 ### Discover Azure Functions

-Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
-Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running.
+Azure Function is a serverless compute service that enables user to run event-triggered code without having to provision or manage infrastructure.
+Being as a trigger-based service, it runs a script or piece of code in response to a variety of events.
+This could be in the context of creating a web API, reacting to changes in a database, processing data from IoT devices, or managing message queues.

-We often build systems to react to a series of critical events.
-Whether you're building a web API, responding to database changes, processing IoT data streams, or even managing message queues - every application needs a way to run some code as these events occur.
+Azure Functions introduces the concepts of triggers and bindings to address this need.
+Triggers initiate the execution of your code based on specific events, while bindings simplify the process of managing input and output data in your code.

-Azure Functions supports triggers, which are ways to start execution of your code, and bindings, which are ways to simplify coding for input and output data.
-There are other integration and automation services in Azure and they all can solve integration problems and automate business processes.
-They can all define input, actions, conditions, and output.
+Additionally, Azure provides a suite of integration and automation services, each capable of addressing integration challenges and automating business processes.
+These services enable defining inputs, actions, conditions, and outputs, providing an integrated approach to streamline your application workflows.

 #### Compare Azure Functions and Azure Logic Apps